blindshare/simpleCherryPyPage/README.md

 # simpleCherryPyPage
 WARNING

-The Alpine-Linux guys are "well known" to fuck-up their system so you end up with a half-cooked OS when it comes to certain libraries !
+The Alpine-Linux people are "well known" to fuck-up their system, so you end up with a half-cooked OS when it comes to certain libraries !

 ALWAY DOUBLE CHECK YOUR LIBRARY VERSIONS !!!